eth-cscs/eth-cscs.github.io/getting_started/faq/README.md

 Host key verification failed.
 ```

 Please proceed as suggested by the WARNING message, deleting all the entries wth the name of the system from your `.ssh/known_hosts` file.
-The same procedure applies in case of `@ WARNING: POSSIBLE DNS SPOOFING DETECTED! @`.
+The same procedure applies in case of the error message:

+ `@ WARNING: POSSIBLE DNS SPOOFING DETECTED! @`

 E.g. for Ela: